 In addition to the traditional routing that engages the usage of rented phone numbers—DIDs—CarrierX allows its partners to use prefixes for outbound routing.

-What is Prefix?
+What is a Prefix?

 Prefixes are virtual routing entries that any partner may create.

-The partners can specify as many prefixes as they need.
+Partners can specify as many prefixes as they need.